symbiosisnm/Sales-Wizard/README.md

 ### `/history`

-- `GET /history` – returns all saved conversation sessions, each containing a session ID and an ordered list of `{ timestamp, transcription, ai_response }` entries.
+- `GET /history` – returns an array of saved conversation sessions (ID, timestamp, preview).
+- `GET /history/:sessionId` – returns the full conversation for a session.
-- `POST /history` – append a conversation turn by posting JSON with `transcription` and `ai_response` fields.
+- `POST /history/:sessionId/turn` – append a conversation turn by posting JSON with `transcription` and `ai_response` fields.
+- `DELETE /history` – clears all stored conversation sessions.
+- `PUT /history/limit` – sets the maximum number of sessions to retain; older sessions are pruned automatically.

 ### `/context-params`